ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Commissions and fees

-Standard versus Raw ECN account: FP Markets’ Raw ECN account features competitive spreads – averaging 0.1 pips as of October 2023.
-Its Standard account is a pricier option due to its significantly higher spreads (averaging 1.1 pips as of October 2023 for the EUR/USD).
-Likewise, its cTrader platform can be used with the spread-only standard account or the commission-based Raw account, which has a flat rate of $6 per round-turn standard lot for forex trading.
+Standard versus Raw ECN account: FP Markets’ Raw ECN account features competitive spreads – averaging 0.1 pips as of January 2025 (0.8 pips all-in after accounting for the commission).
+Its Standard account is a pricier option due to its significantly higher spreads (averaging 1.2 pips as of January 2025 for the EUR/USD).
+Likewise, its cTrader platform can be used with the spread-only standard account or the commission-based Raw account, which has a flat rate of $6 per round-turn standard lot ($3 per side) for forex trading (bringing the all-in effective spread to 0.7 pips using the above data from January 2025).
+Considering the Raw account only requires a deposit of $50, it is the preferred option, unless you need a commission-free account, in which case the Standard account will be ideal despite the higher overall cost when factoring the effective spreads (i.e. average spread plus any commission).

 Iress ViewPoint Accounts (Australia): The FP Markets Iress platform suite offers three account options with varying minimum deposit requirements: Standard (AUD 1,000 minimum deposit), Platinum (AUD 25,000), and Premier (AUD 50,000).
 To avoid platform and data fees, you must either qualify for the Premier account or spend at least AUD 150 in commissions each month.
 Active traders and traders with high-balance accounts will find better deals at Saxo and CMC Markets.